Igor-Philippov/superhero/README.md

+# A Demo REST API For An Imagery SuperHero Co.

 This is simple API create with support of Spring Boot, Maven and Java.

 ### To run application follow this steps: